nus-cs2113-AY2425S1/tp/docs/team/bev-low.md

 # Project Portfolio: Low Beverly

 ## Project: BuffBuddy
 BuffBuddy is a fitness tracker that tracks your programmes, workouts, meals and water intake.
-The user interacts wtih it using a CLI, and it has a GUI created with JavaFX.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 ## Summary of Contributions